awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_iam.IRole

-The role used by the BucketDeployment to upload the artifacts to an s3 bucket.
+The IAM Role used by the BucketDeployment to upload the artifacts to an s3 bucket.

-In case you provide your own bucket for storing the artifacts (entrypoint and virtual environment archive), you must provide s3 write access to this role to upload the artifacts.
+In case you provide your own S3 Bucket for storing the artifacts (entrypoint and virtual environment archive), you must provide S3 write access to this role to upload the artifacts.

 ---